 Search results

-Bold BI enables Row Level Security (RLS) to ensure users only access data they are authorized to see, using Data Filter and Custom Attribute.
-This guide explains how these mechanisms provide secure, user-specific data access for embedded dashboards.
+Bold BI supports Row-Level Security (RLS) to ensure users only access data they are authorized to see.

 Data Filter